aleph2c/miros/docs/_sources/quickstart.rst.txt

 already, and I would like the ``OpenWeatherMapCityDetails`` object to be resilient to network outages on the Open Weather website.
 If it can't download the file from the Open Weather server, it should wait ten seconds then try again.
-While its waiting, it should place any request from ``CityWeather`` objects for city-ids into a queue which will be answered once it gets the information it needs.
-Once it gets the file, it should answer any of its queued requests in a first in first out kind of way.
+While it's waiting, it should place any request from ``CityWeather`` objects for city-ids into a queue which will be answered once it gets the information it needs.
+Once it receives the file, it should answer any of its queued requests in a first in first out kind of way.

 Here is the design, it uses the :ref:`deferred event <patterns-deferred-event>` statechart pattern.